The-Marcy-Lab-School/Spring-2023-Curriculum-Sinchi/unit-1/lesson-1-boxmodel-layout/2-boxmodel-review-floats-margin-auto-lecture-notes.md

 > [w3schools code example](https://www.w3schools.com/css/tryit.asp?filename=trycss_inline-block_span1)

 ## Margin collapse
-* Top and bottom margins "collapse" between `block` elements, meaning if you position two adjacent `block`s one above the other, the margin between them isn't thesum of the top and bottom margins.
+* Top and bottom margins "collapse" between `block` elements, meaning if you position two adjacent `block`s one above the other, the margin between them isn't the sum of the top and bottom margins.
 Instead, the margin _collapses_ to the larger of the two.
 * Margin collapse only happens with top and bottom, not left and right margins.

 # Dimensions